 Seed Propagating New Guinea Impatiens

-New Guinea impatiens in the Java, Divine and Spectra series can be grown from seed.
+New Guinea impatiens in the Java, Divine, and Spectra series can be grown from seed.
 The varieties Sweet Sue and Tango also produce viable seed for plant propagation.
 New Guinea impatiens cannot tolerate any frost or chilly night temperatures.
-Seeds must be started in a warm indoor location 10-12 weeks before the expected last frost date in your area.
+Seeds must be started in a warm indoor location 10 to 12 weeks before the expected last frost date in your area.

-For proper germination of New Guinea impatiens, temperatures should remain consistently between 70-75 F. (21-24 C.).
-Temperatures above 80 F. (27 C.) will produce leggy seedlings and they also need and adequate light source to germinate.
-Seeds are planted at a depth of about ¼-½ inch (approximately 1 cm. or slightly less).
-Seed grown New Guinea impatiens take approximately 15-20 days to germinate.
+For proper germination of New Guinea impatiens, temperatures should remain consistently between 70 and 75 degrees F. (21-24 C.).
+Temperatures above 80 degrees F. (27 C.) will produce leggy seedlings and also need an adequate light source to germinate.
+Seeds are planted at a depth of about ¼ to ½ inch (approximately 1 cm. or slightly less).
+Seed grown New Guinea impatiens take approximately 15 to 20 days to germinate.